-If only summary criteria were described, how can potential applicants access application manuals or other state All application materials are available from the ADOH website.
-Additionally, the following handbooks are available: CDBG Application Handbook; CDBG Administration Handbook; Environmental Review Handbook; and CDBG Procurement Handbook.
+If only summary criteria were All application materials are available from the ADOH website.
+Additionally, the following

+described, how can potential handbooks are available: CDBG Application Handbook; CDBG Administration Handbook;

+applicants access application Environmental Review Handbook; and CDBG Procurement Handbook.

+manuals or other state

 publications describing the

 application criteria?
 (CDBG

 only)

 Describe the process for Not applicable to this program.

 awarding funds to state

 recipients and how the state

 will make its allocation

 available to units of general

 local government and non-

 profit organizations, including

 community and faith-based

 organizations.
 (ESG only)

 Identify the method of Not applicable to this program.

 selecting project sponsors

 (including providing full

 access to grassroots faith-based

 and other community-based

 organizations).
 (HOPWA only)

+The State expects to rotain and percent (1%) Set Aside for technical essistence and two reserves

 Describe how resources will be The State expects to retain one percent (1%) Set Aside for technical assistance and two percent

 allocated among funding (2%) plus \$100,000 for State administration.
 ADOH will provide the two percent (2%) required

 categories. match in non-federal matching funds.
 HUD mandates the State expend at least ten percent

 (10%) of its CDBG project allocation in areas designated as Colonias.
 Eighty-five percent (85%)